MSc Public HealthFind a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-Students who graduate from this MSc will be well placed to work in the fields of public health, health improvement, health protection, health information, in health services, government, not-for-profit and research settings, including applying to undertake a PhD.
+Students who graduate from this MSc will be well placed to work in the fields of public health, health improvement, health protection, health information, and in health services, government, not-for-profit and research settings, including applying to undertake a PhD.

 The MSc will prepare students to move into careers which, with further work experience and training, would enable them to work in roles such as consultant in public health, director of public health, strategic director of health charities, public health government policy advisers, and lecturers, senior lecturers and professors of public health.